 The constant growth of these research activities has regularly forced the IRB to search for additional spaces, forcing to locate laboratories in separate buildings in the centre of Bellinzona, due to lack of space in the main building.
 This had foster the construction of a new building, which will host all researchers in a single location, and that should be effective by 2021.

-The IRB was founded in 2000 with the goal of advancing the study of human immunology, with particular emphasis on the mechanisms of host defense.
-Five independent groups set up their labs in Palazzo Fabrizia (Architects Snozzi & Vacchini, 1965), in Via Vela at the foot of Castelgrande.
+The IRB was founded in 2000 with the goal of advancing the study of human immunology and with particular emphasis on the mechanisms of host defense.
+Four independent groups set up their labs in Palazzo Fabrizia, at the foot of Castelgrande.

-The IRB is a founding member of the Swiss Vaccine Research Institute along with the Federal Polytechnic Institute of Lausanne (EPFL), the Ludwig Institute, the Centre Hospitalier Universitaire Vaudois and the University of Lausanne.
-In 2009 the IRB signed an agreement with the Polytechnic Institute of Zurich (ETH) and in 2010 the IRB became an officially affiliated institute of the Università della Svizzera italiana.
+The IRB is a founding member of the Swiss Vaccine Research Institute (SVRI) and the Sclavo Vaccine Association (SVA).
+The SVRI comprises the Federal Polytechnic Institute of Lausanne (EPFL), the Ludwig Institute for Cancer Research, the Centre Hospitalier Universitaire Vaudois, and the University of Lausanne, while the SVA involves 12 institutions from 6 Countries (https://www.sclavo.org).
+In 2009, the IRB signed a memorandum of understanding with the Polytechnic Institute of Zurich (ETHZ) and in 2010 it was affiliated to the Università della Svizzera italiana (USI).
+At USI, the IRB contributed to the establishment of the Faculty of Biomedical Sciences and to the creation of the PhD program (doctoral school) in Immunology and Cell Biology.

 Director of the Institute